bryan-pakulski/emulators/Readme.md

 # About
-Collection of emulator projects written in C++ these are self-learning projects and don't attempt to compete with more complete releases
+Collection of emulator projects written in C++ - These are self-learning projects and don't attempt to compete with more complete releases so for most these will only be entertaining from an academic point of view :)

-Feel free to dig apart any source code and re-use in any other projects
+Feel free to dig apart any source code and re-use in any other projects, just make sure to keep in line with the attached LICENSE file.

 # Required tools for compiling/testing projects: